TokenEngineeringCommunity/cadCADStudyGroup/README.md

 This study group is a peer to peer learning study group, that meets weekly to explore Complex Systems Modeling with Tokens.
 We use the free CC0 book [Intro to Complex Systems](https://milneopentextbooks.org/introduction-to-the-modeling-and-analysis-of-complex-systems/) to ground our exploration of topics.

-The prereqs
-are none, just an open mind and a willingness to learn.
-Some python is useful, we'll go over a few tips 'n' tricks in the beginning.
+The prereqs are none just an open mind and a willingness to learn.
+Some python is super useful, we'll go over a few tips 'n' tricks in the beginning.
+The math will be fairly light, but can scale with knowledge level.

 ### When Where
 - Where: [Discord Voice Channel](https://discord.gg/BSrZUxUuXq)